 ABCA working bred Border Collies for sale

-Why we raise border collies for sale.
+Why we raise border collies.

 Here we focus our breedings on working dogs, that is stock working dogs.
 Border collies are amazing dogs and have been called 'the smartest dog in the world' so they can adapt to many situations although not ideal for their temperament and energy level.
 The dogs we raise are very high energy and DO NOT DO WELL IN APARTMENTS.
 Our dogs often have a very high desire to herd as this is what we focus our breeding aspects around.
 This can lead to problems for those that do not understand this.
 As they mature with this desire the natural instinct begins to come out and they will start to track or herd anything that moves. ie: Kids, cats, horses, cars, birds, pretty much anything that will move.
 This desire is what is wanted in a working dog and is needed to a high degree.
 This is why we breed Border collies for sale to those that need working partners on their places.

 Once a good working dog is properly trained to help they can often take the place of 2-4 cowboys in gathering, 14-16 Walmart cowboys.
 They are an investment in a ranch to help with making a huge job that much easier.
 When you consider what you have to pay a cowboy, taking into account all the workman's comp, payroll taxes etc, the price of a good dog begins to make sense.
 The work ethic in a dog is not something you can train if the desire to herd is not there and this is why we raise working stock dogs.
 Be sure to sign up to get first chance at puppies they often sell out fast.

 I hope to add to our collection of fantastic dogs and also start a collection of videos of them working all types of stock.
 So check back and see what we add and videos of exciting times as we work stock with our helpers.
-If you want a chromed out BC then sign up for our mailing list to get first opportunity at them when a litter comes along.
-If you want a trained dog to join your ranch then let me know and i'll see what I have to part with or help point you in the right direction.
+If you want a chromed out working BC then sign up for our mailing list to get first opportunity at them when a litter comes along.
+If you want a trained dog to join your ranch then let me know and I'll see what I have to part with or help point you in the right direction.